kims1998/Crime-Reporter/README.md

 ------
 ## Usage:

-To use this application, necessary dependencies will need to be installed.
+To use this application, node.js and Vite will be needed.
+After those are installed, the necessary dependencies will need to be installed.
 Run the following commands:

 ```aiignore
 npm i